12 typical mistakes Polish people make when they speak English

 I started teaching English in Poland in September 2006, and continue to teach Polish students today.

-Owing to my fairly decent knowledge of the Polish language, I'm familiar with the types of errors Polish learners of English make owing to the way they translate word for word from Polish into English.
+Owing to my fairly decent knowledge of the Polish language, I'm familiar with the types of errors Polish learners of English make due to the manner in which they translate word for word from Polish into English.

-Polish learners of English encounter a great number of difficulties, many of which are explained by the concept of negative language transfer.
+Polish learners of English encounter a great number of difficulties, many of which are explained by the concept of crosslinguistic influence, also known as negative language transfer or interference.

 For example, a Polish learner might say “I very like strawberries” (“Ja bardzo lubię truskawki”).
 This is a clear instance of word for word translation from Polish into English.